Julsoul/standart_lib/README.md

 The script is designed with a modular, object-oriented architecture to separate concerns and enhance maintainability.
 The core components are:

--   `BlockchainConnector`: This class is the interface to the source blockchain.
+-   `BlockchainConnector`: An interface to the source blockchain.
 It uses the `web3.py` library to connect to an RPC node (like Infura or Alchemy), instantiate the bridge contract, and query for event logs within specific block ranges.

--   `EventProcessor`: Its sole responsibility is to take raw event data from the `BlockchainConnector`, parse it into a clean, structured `BridgeTransferEvent` dataclass, and perform basic validation.
+-   `EventProcessor`: Its sole responsibility is to take raw event data from the `BlockchainConnector`, parse it into a clean, structured format, and perform basic validation.
 This separation ensures that the business logic is decoupled from the data-fetching mechanism.
+For example, it might populate a `BridgeTransferEvent` dataclass:
+    ```python
+    from dataclasses import dataclass

+    @dataclass
+    class BridgeTransferEvent:
+        transaction_hash: str
+        sender: str
+        recipient: str
+        amount: int
+        destination_chain_id: int
+    ```

 -   `TransactionRelayer`: This component simulates the final step of relaying the event.
 It takes a parsed event and makes an HTTP POST request (using the `requests` library) to a mock API endpoint.
 In a real-world scenario, this endpoint would belong to a service responsible for signing and broadcasting the transaction on the destination chain.

--   `BridgeEventListener`: This is the main orchestrator.
+-   `BridgeEventListener`: The main orchestrator.
 It initializes all other components, manages the application's state (i.e., the last block number it has processed), and runs the main infinite loop.
 This loop periodically queries for new blocks, fetches events, processes them, and hands them off to the relayer.

 ### Architectural Flow